ike-dai/zabbix-cloud-module/README.md

     $ sudo gem install splite3 deltacloud-core

-If you install thin >= 2.0.0, please reinstall thin version 1.6.2
+If you have installed thin >= 2.0.0, please reinstall thin version 1.6.2

     $ sudo gem uninstall thin
     $ sudo gem install thin --version=1.6.2

+If you have installed haml >= 4.0.5, please reinstall haml version 4.0.4

+    $ sudo gem uninstall haml
+    $ sudo gem install haml --version=4.0.4

 ## 2. Apply one patch to Deltacloud

 It is not possible to get AWS CloudWatch metrics from Deltacloud 1.1.3.